-There are multiple forms of blepharospasm, some more serious than others.
-The most common form of blepharospasm is the occasional eye twitch that while not a serious condition, many patients simply find it a nuisance.
+There are multiple forms of eye twitching (blepharospasm), some more serious than others.
+The most common form of eye twitching is the occasional eye twitch that while not a serious condition, many patients simply find it a major nuisance.
 Some patients including those with Tourette's Syndrome or related neurological problems may experience more serious eye blinking disorders that may require evaluation and treatment.

 Usually patients experiencing this condition start realizing symptoms include excessive blinking accompanied by eye irritation.
 This may result from exposure to overly bright lights or being excessively tired.
 The frequency with which someone experiences eye twitching will vary from day to day.
 Some people may notice their symptoms resolve during sleep and restart upon waking.

-Blepharospasm is typically not a case for concern.
+Eye Twitching is typically not a case for concern.
 It is associated with an abnormal function of the "basal ganglion" from an unknown cause.
 The basal ganglion is the part of the brain responsible for controlling the muscles.
 In rare cases, heredity may play a role in the development of eye twitching.
 So chances are if you experience the occasional eye twitch, someone else in your family will too.
 Some people find eye twitching a result of nothing more than anxiety.
 Let's say for example you have a big speech to give in front of a large audience.
 If you are not comfortable with the idea of public speaking, you may notice your eye start tp twitch.
 This is similar to a nervous "tick" some people develop when facing uncomfortable situations.
 The catch here is the more you think about your eye twitching, the more likely it is to continue twitching.
-Also see our article on shifty eyes.

 Treating Eye Twitching

-At this time, there is no successful cure for eye twitching, although several treatment options may reduce its severity.
+Medically speaking at this time there is no guranteed cure for eye twitching, although several treatment options may reduce its severity.
 Some patients may request drug therapy for chronic eye twitching problems, though drug therapy is often considered an unpredictable form of treatment.
 If you are game however, researchers are consistently working on new ways to treat old problems like eye twitching.
 In the US and Canada for example, the injection of Botox into the muscles of the eyelids is an approved treatment.
 Botox, produced by the bacterium Clostridium botulinum, paralyzes the muscles of the eyelids and thus eliminates the eyelid spasm.

 Medications taken orally for eye twitching are available but usually produce unpredictable results.
 Symptom relief is usually short term and tends to be helpful in only 15 percent of the cases.